nion-software/nionswift/docs/processing.rst

 Scripts and Commands
 ====================
-To extend the functionality of Swift, you can add and run your own scripts in your project.
+To extend the functionality of Swift, you can add and run your own scripts to your project.
 Begin by opening the script dialogue box by using the menu item [File > Scripts…].
 Clicking the “Add…” or “Add Folder…” buttons will allow you to select one or multiple scripts to import into the project.
 Similarly, to remove a script, select it and click the “Remove” button.
 To quickly add other scripts contained in the same folder as a previously added script, right click on the script and choose “Open Containing Folder.”

 To run a script, select the desired script from the Scripts dialogue box and click “Run.”
 You can also run a script by double clicking on it.
 A running script will display its output in the Output Panel.
 A script might also ask for an input or inputs if it doesn't have the right data to run on.